andreyserdjuk/d_shopping_cart/models/readme.txt

 These models implement the functionality of shopping cart.
-It is not obligatory to use Doctrine in whole project - instead of models\Order class use models\UnboundOrder and models\UnboundDiscount instead of models\Discount in the same way.
+It is not obligatory to use Doctrine in whole project - instead of models\Order class use models\UnboundOrder and models\UnboundDiscount instead of models\Discount in the same way (they will be added some later).